- This post may contain affiliate links. Read our disclosure.

 Whether you want to surround yourself in nature at one of the many National Parks or release your inner child at the happiest place on earth, go ahead and make plans to tick these famous landmarks off your bucket list.
 You won’t be disappointed.

 Portugal is famed for its golden sandy beaches, hidden coves and monumental castles.
 From its sloped cities to dense forest, here are 20 famous landmarks to see.
-So, grab a pastéis de nata (Portuguese custard tart) and plan your next getaway.
+So, grab a pastéis de nata (Portuguese custard tart) and plan to visit some of these famous landmarks of the world.

 Poland offers incredible diversity in its history and landscape.
-From towering mountain ranges to picturesque villages, quirky homes to memorials from wars, Poland is filled with incredible and thought-provoking landmarks.
+From towering mountain ranges to picturesque villages, quirky homes to memorials from wars, Poland is filled with some of the most incredible and thought-provoking landmarks in the world.

 The Catalan city of Barcelona is the perfect mix of white sandy beaches, old-meets-new architecture and stunning mountain scenery.
-A city full of famous sights, there are plenty of landmarks to tick off your to-visit list.
+A city full of stunning sights, there are plenty of iconic landmarks to tick off your to-visit list.

 Barcelona’s list of landmarks is so awe-inspiring, it’s the top city to visit if you’re looking to see the best of Spain.
 So, make plans now to get an eyeful of Gaudi’s creations and other famous landmarks soon.